MD/MPH for Emory Medical School Students

 The MD/MPH program is designed to be completed within five years, four of which are spent primarily in the School of Medicine.
 It is recommended, but not required, that the year spent at Rollins follow the clinical rotation block year of medical school in the third year in the medical school curriculum.
 The program is not available to those who have already received their MD degree.

 Entry to the MPH year is contingent on satisfactory evaluation of academic standing and professional conduct in the School of Medicine.
 Between 32 and 35 credit hours of study at Rollins, depending on the academic department, are required to achieve the MPH degree.
 This includes core courses in biostatistics, epidemiology, public policy, management, environmental health, and behavioral sciences, plus additional hours of electives/directed studies/thesis in the degree concentration.
+In addition, to coursework all students have to complete at least 200 hours of Applied Practice Experience.
+A thesis project or other capstone project is also required for the MPH degree.
+The MPH degree is awarded by the Rollins at the time of medical school commenecment.

 MD/MPH Students from Previous Years